Computer Organization and Design

 Course Requirements

-The one phrase answer is: the hardware/software interface.
+A one-phrase answer is: how the hardware runs the software.
 Another part of the answer is: the hierarchical nature of all computer systems.

-To get experience working at that interface, we make choices: our hardware is the MIPS family of chips; our software is in MIPS assembly langauge, and in C.
+We want to get experience working at the hardware-software interface, so we make choices: our hardware is the MIPS family of chips; our software is in MIPS assembly language, and in C.

 Topics